BlazingStormer/Comment-Toxicity-Classifier/README.md

 ## Contact

-For questions, suggestions, or collaboration opportunities, please contact us at your-email@example.com.
+For questions, suggestions, or collaboration opportunities, please contact me at swamisai77@gmail.com.